On the enumeration of Tarski fixed points: Conclusion

-Notably, this leaves open the complexity of some problems related to regular equivalences as fixed points of one specific decreasing isotone map on the lattice of equivalences.
-While finding instances of some subclasses of regular equivalences is NP-hard~\citep{fp-cccra-05,rs-hhidi-01}, these and our findings do not necessarily imply that the problems of enumerating arbitrary regular equivalences or recognizing role-primitive graphs~\citep{eb-rcg-91} are hard as well.
+Since we derived the worst-case query lower bounds and NP-hardness results over all possible isotone maps or specific subclasses thereof, our findings do not imply that enumeration of Tarski fixed points must be as hard for a specific isotone map.
+Rather, a specific map might allow for algorithms with better performance characteristics, as these algorithms could for instance exploit additional structural features of this map.
+Notably, this leaves open the complexity of some problems related to regular equivalences, as they are fixed points of one specific decreasing isotone map on the lattice of equivalences.
+While finding instances of some subclasses of regular equivalences is NP-hard~\citep{fp-cccra-05,rs-hhidi-01}, these and our findings do not necessarily mean that enumerating arbitrary regular equivalences is hard as well.